 If a campaign is successful in the English market, the next step is often to replicate this ad structure and keyword choice in your international paid search campaigns to gain equal success.

-While the theory seems logical, the reality of this tactic is very diﬀerent.
-The keyword choices for the English campaign are likely to be the most profitable ones for an English audience, but are usually simply not transferable.
+While the theory seems logical, the reality of this tactic is very different.
+The keyword choices for the English campaign are likely to be the most profitable ones for an English audience, but are usually not transferable.
 For example, the length of an ad always needs to be considered, so for a language like German, simply translating the English ad will lead to too many characters – localization is key.

-Even if you factor language into your campaign and get a professional agency to directly translate your optimized keywords, these translated keywords do not take actual search volume in the market or profitability of a keyword into consideration.
+Even if you factor language into your campaign and get a professional agency to directly translate your optimised keywords, these translated keywords do not take actual search volume in the market or profitability of a keyword into consideration.
 Nor do they consider semantic nuances which could make you decide to drop certain keywords or phrases that might not make sense in your new market.